sonhal/googlecodelabs-python-kurs/python-kurs.md

 ## Magic Methods

-Python’s classes are famous for their magic methods, commonly called dunder (double underscore) methods.
-These are much like the Special Attributes discussed in the Modularity part of the course.
+Python’s classes are famous for their magic methods , commonly called dunder (double underscore) methods.

 they are named in the same way: